THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY FULL DISCLOSURE POLICY FOR DETAILS.

-I love serving this soup with my Honey Wheat Bread (also freezes well) or my Cheddar Biscuits.
-Both round out this meal quite well.
-I sometimes serve the soup with my Spinach Salad, and when I serve it with bread and salad I find that I can get 8-10 servings out of this soup.
+I sometimes serve the soup with my Spinach Salad, and when I serve it with bread and salad, I find that I can get 8-10 servings out of this soup.

 Cook’s Note – Chicken Noodle Soup Recipe:

-- You can make dinner prep even easier by pre-chopping all of the veggies in the morning and storing them in the refrigerator until you’re ready to cook!
+- You can make dinner prep even more effortless by pre-chopping all of the veggies in the morning and storing them in the refrigerator until you’re ready to cook!